 It is here that the lack of a fully developed intellectual understanding of MPP as a new paradigm could be the most telling.
 In the absence of a fully-fleshed out causal account of risk and financial crises, groups or individuals may not yet be able to identify their preferences over MPP quickly or easily.
-Members of Congress have clearly been able to identify their immediate constituent interests, with members from districts with a heavy bank presence more likely to sit on the House or Senate banking committees, and members with a high proportion of sub-prime borrowers more likely to vote to ease subprime borrowing (Schonhardt-Bailey, 2014, Igan et al, 2011).
+Members of Congress have clearly been able to identify their constituent interests, with members from districts with a heavy bank presence more likely to sit on the House or Senate banking committees, and members with a high proportion of sub-prime borrowers more likely to vote to ease subprime borrowing (Schonhardt-Bailey, 2014, Igan et al, 2011).
 Yet analysis of voting over different legislative acts that bear on financial regulation shows no clear, consistent partisan or ideological coalition on systemic risk.
-Broz (2012) finds that conservatism is associated with votes against assistance under TARP to foreign banks (2012) and against the international rescues of the 1990's that aided money-center banks (2005).
-On the other hand, Republican members in the House were nearly completely unified in their support of the Swaps Regulatory Improvement Act, with Chairman of the House Financial Services Committee, which clearly aided banks and increased the leeway for more speculative transactions.
+Broz (2012) finds that conservatism is associated with votes against assistance under the Troubled Asset Relief Program (TARP) to foreign banks (2012) and against the international rescues of the 1990's that aided money-center banks (2005).
+On the other hand, Republican members in the House were nearly completely unified in their support of the Swaps Regulatory Improvement Act, which clearly aided banks and increased the leeway for more speculative transactions.
 Earlier landmark acts on financial deregulation (such as 1999's Gramm-Leach-Bliley Act that reversed Glass-Steagall) were passed with broad bipartisan support.
-It does not appear, in other words, as though there is a consistent, partisan or ideological cleavage that has formed in Congress around issues of financial risk or, beyond this, in opposition to, or support of, the financial sector.
-As such, there are fewer veto points to prevent legislative over-ride of financial regulations that are closely sponsored by the regulated industry.
+It does not appear, in other words, as though there is a consistent partisan or ideological cleavage that has formed in Congress around issues of financial risk or in support of or opposition to the financial sector.
+As such, there are fewer veto points to prevent legislative over-ride of financial regulations that are closely sponsored by the regulated industry.47

-&lt;sup>46 In the language of Kalt and Zupan (1984), will Members of Congress vote on ideological grounds rather than as pure representatives of concentrated, constituent interests or campaign contributors?
+46 In the language of Kalt and Zupan (1984), will Members of Congress vote on ideological grounds rather than as pure representatives of concentrated, constituent interests or campaign contributors?